KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 - [***The Vulkan Profiles JSON Schema***](https://github.com/KhronosGroup/Khronos-Schemas/tree/main/vulkan)
   - A data format to exchange Vulkan capabilities: extensions, features, properties, formats and queue properties.
   - Each revision of Vulkan API is represented by a schema that supersedes older versions of Vulkan API.
-  - The schema covers Vulkan 1.3 and all extensions.
+  - The schema covers Vulkan capabilities and all extensions.
 - [***The Vulkan Profiles JSON file generation***](#vulkan-profiles-json-file-generation)
   - A `Python` script to generate profiles file by combining multiple exist profiles files.
   - It supports both `union` and `intersection` of Vulkan capabilities.
 - [***The Vulkan Profiles API library***](https://vulkan.lunarg.com/doc/sdk/latest/windows/profiles_api_library.html)
   - A header-only C++ library to use *Vulkan Profiles* in Vulkan applications.
   - The library allows checking Profiles support on a device and creating a `VkDevice` instance with the profile features and extensions enabled.
-  - The library requires a Vulkan 1.0 driver that supports `VK_KHR_get_physical_device_properties2` extension.
+  - The library requires a Vulkan 1.1 driver.
 - [***The Vulkan Profiles Layer***](https://vulkan.lunarg.com/doc/sdk/latest/windows/profiles_layer.html)
   - A layer used during application development to ensure adherence to the requirements of a chosen *Vulkan Profile*.
   - [It simulates but doesn't emulate](https://vulkan.lunarg.com/doc/sdk/latest/windows/profiles_layer.html#technical-details) Vulkan capabilities.
 Hence, it is used with the [Validation layer](https://github.com/KhronosGroup/Vulkan-ValidationLayers) to clamp available capabilities on the Vulkan developer system.